-We have audited the accompanying statements of net assets of the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund as of September 30, 2004 and 2003 and the related statements of changes in net assets for the years then ended.
-These financial statements are the responsibility of City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund's Board of Trustees and management.
+We have audited the accompanying statements of plan net assets of the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund as of September 30, 2005 and 2004 and the related statements of changes in plan net assets for the years then ended.
+These financial statements are the responsibility of the City of Holly Hill, Florida's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.